clear-nus/TICC-MCP/README.md

 You will need to install [`pypy3`](https://pypy.org/download.html).

-## Instruction for basic execution
+## Instructions for basic execution

 To execute TICC-POMCP solver, run
 ```